The Magnetic Telescope

 The Magnetic Telescope (1942) is the sixth of the seventeen animated Technicolor short films based upon the DC Comics character of Superman, originally created by Jerry Siegel & Joe Shuster.
-This animated short was created by the Fleischer Studios.
+This animated short was created by Fleischer Studios.
 The story runs for about eight minutes and covers Superman's adventures in saving the town from a comet drawn toward Earth by a magnetic telescope.
 It was originally released on April 24, 1942.